Interested in Partnership?

 - Include proof of pest control services within the past month.
 This can be a copy of your most recent receipt, or a signed letter from the pest control company affirming that you receive routine services.

-- Two letters of reference from a citizen outside your organization
+- Two letters of reference from a citizen or agency outside your organization

 Once you have completed and compiled all these documents, please submit to email@example.com or mail to 1116 Edgewood Ave N Unit D/E Jacksonville, FL 32254.